AtsutaEito/protocol-engineering/about_en.md

 ## Objectives of Protocol Engineering

 * **Translating Imagination into Co-creation**: Synergizing human conceptual imagination with the statistical processing power of LLMs to extract and forge novel primary insights.
 * **Preventing Underutilization**: Moving beyond the paradigm of using AI as a simple automation or time-saving utility.
-Protocol Engineering treats the LLM as a dialectic partner at a single, shared structural canvas (whiteboard), utilizing mutual feedback to sharpen and refine human reasoning.
+Protocol Engineering treats the LLM as a dialectic partner at a single, shared structural whiteboard, utilizing mutual feedback to sharpen and refine human reasoning.
 * **Defending Against Cognitive Surrender**: Resisting passive reliance on fluent yet superficial LLM outputs, thereby preserving human intellectual sovereignty over the creative process.

 ---